cyverse-archive/Donkey/README.markdown

 In addition to the full user data search endpoints described above, Donkey provides some simplified search endpoints that allow callers to specify the search term in the query-string parameter, `search-term`.
-This group of services determines whether to perform a literal or wildcard search based on the presence or absence of wildcard characters in the search term.
-If the search term contain any wildcard characters then a wildcard search will be performed.
-Otherwise, a literal term search will be performed.
+This group of services determines what type of search to perform based on the presence or absence of wildcard characters in the search term.
+If the search term contains any wildcard characters then a wildcard search will be performed using the search term as a glob pattern.
+Otherwise, asterisks will be added to the beginning and end of the search term and the resulting string will be used as a glob pattern in a wildcard search.
 The response returned by this group of endpoints is in the same format as that returned by the general search endpoints.

 #### Endpoints